The Mount Vernon Ladies' Association

-Mount Vernon is owned and maintained in trust for the people of the United States by the Mount Vernon Ladies' Association of the Union, a private, non-profit organization (501c3) founded in 1853 by Ann Pamela Cunningham.
+Mount Vernon is owned and maintained for the people of the United States by the Mount Vernon Ladies' Association of the Union, a private, non-profit organization (501c3) founded in 1853 by Ann Pamela Cunningham.
 At the forefront of the field, the Association is the oldest national historic preservation organization in the country.
 It is directed by a Board of Regents, comprised solely of women, who represent nearly 30 states.
 The estate, gift shops, and dining facilities are operated by over 500 paid employees and over 400 volunteers.